darasus/ai-blog/content/choosing-seasonal-fruits-vegetables.md

   in many vegetables like spinach, kale, broccoli, Brussels sprouts, and lettuce.
 Vitamin A is also found in green tea, but the vitamin K content varies depending on how long the tea is steeped.
+intro: >-
+  Fruits and vegetables are a nutritious source of vitamins, minerals, fiber, and other nutrients.
+Eating fruits and veggies can help you meet your daily needs for vitamins, minerals, and other essential nutrients.
+They also provide antioxidants (which may reduce your risk of disease) and other phytonutrients (which may have additional health benefits).

+  Vegetables are an excellent source of many vitamins and minerals—especially vitamin C, beta-carotene, calcium, potassium, and iron.
+In addition to being an excellent source of vitamins A and K as well as several B vitamins, fruits are also a great source of fiber.

+  In general the best time to eat seasonal fruits is during their peak season.
+Doing so helps reduce food waste while being better for the environment than importing them from faraway places at any time of the year.
 ---

 ## Vitamin A